-What about the rest of the plums?
-We'll use it to make chutney.
+And with the remaining plums?
+We use this to make chutney.
 You can use it as a sauce for various dishes.
 Classically with rice and legumes.
-We need chutney like ketchup.
-These two sauces are more similar than we'd think.
+We use chutney like ketchup.
+By the way, these two sauces are more similar than we would think.

 Here are the ingredients for the recipe:

 - 1 TL turmeric

 - 1 tbsp grated ginger

 - 4 tbsp brown sugar